EBS Symposium

 The EBS Symposium is the biggest collegiate economic congress in Europe organized solely by students with over 1000 participants each year.
 The EBS Symposium takes place annually in September on the campus of the EBS Universität für Wirtschaft und Recht in Oestrich-Winkel.
 For the first time in the history of the Event, the 34.
 Symposium, took place at the Wiesbaden Kurhaus, including prominent guests such as Volker Wissing.

 One of the main goals of the EBS Symposium is to generate open conservation to discuss current economic issues between students, young professionals, and well-known representatives from business and politics.
 At the recruiting fair, various companies have the opportunity to introduce themselves and to pass on information about their company to participants and potential applicants.
 The topical speeches, panel discussions, and workshops on current economic and socially relevant topics offer space for interaction and communication among the participants and promote the establishment of contacts.

-Each year a great number of speakers are invited to join the EBS Symposium to contribute their experience and knowledge in favor of the current topic through presentations or key-note speeches.
-Every year the EBS Symposium welcomes renowned speakers e.g. Jonas Deichmann (author and extreme athlete), Alexander Dibelius (CEO Germany, Austria, Eastern Europe, Goldman Sachs) and Matthias Buck (COO Germany from the Deutsche Bank AG).
+Every year many speakers are invited to join the EBS Symposium to contribute their experience and knowledge regarding the current topic through presentations or keynote speeches.
+The EBS Symposium has previously welcomed renowned speakers such as Jonas Deichmann (author and extreme athlete), Alexander Dibelius (CEO Germany, Austria, Eastern Europe, Goldman Sachs) and Matthias Buck (COO Germany from the Deutsche Bank AG).

 The conference has been referred to as “one of Europe's largest and most prestigious student-run business conferences”.